Labor Utilization Audit FAQ

 Back To Questions

-The 'Pay Practice Audit' has been renamed to the 'Labor Utilization Audit'.
+The 'Labor Utilization Audit' has been renamed to the 'Operational Effectiveness Audit'.

 In the past, the name has been a source of confusion and misunderstanding for years.
 Due to this fact we came up with a few alternative names and asked some of our clients to pick the one that fit the best.
 We hope the new name eliminates any confusion and allows more organizations to consider participating in the audit process.